 - Other such information that has been associated with the name entity.

-When a name entity is identified, If there is associated profile information (possibly in a profile information database), it may be displayed as part of the name entity metadata.
+When a named entity is identified, If there is associated profile information (possibly in a profile information database), it may be displayed as part of the name entity metadata.

 Search engine data